-B47.
-Next on Temasek II, Mr Singh has suggested setting up a Temasek II to invest actively in locally-based companies.
+B48.
+Mr Singh has suggested setting up a Temasek II to invest actively in locally-based companies.
 For GIC and Temasek, the Government's position remains that they should continue to operate on a purely commercial basis in order to provide good long-term gains.
 Requiring Temasek or GIC to invest so as to fulfil other objectives would distract them from their respective mandates.
-In any case, Temasek is not precluded from making its own decision to invest in local enterprises where there are attractive opportunities, and indeed it has done so for example in its investments in Hyflux, Fraser and Neave(F&N) and Olam International.
+In any case, Temasek is not precluded from making its own decision to invest in local enterprises where there are attractive opportunities, such as its investments in Hyflux, Fraser and Neave(F&N) and Olam International.

-B48.
+B49.
 Even if the proposal is for a company to be set up independently of GIC and Temasek, such an approach may not be the best way to nurture local companies.
 Rather, the Government should identify and bridge market gaps, where they exist, so as to support a thriving ecosystem of locally-based enterprises, and leave the private sector to take the lead in identifying worthy investment opportunities.
-It would be neither sustainable nor appropriate for the government to step in to finance local enterprises that cannot themselves locate private funding, since our ultimate goal is to nurture globally competitive companies.
+It would be neither sustainable nor appropriate for the government to step in to finance local enterprises that cannot locate private funding, since our ultimate goal is to nurture globally competitive companies.

-B49.
-Indeed, the Economic Strategies Committee, or the ESC, considered the matter carefully and sought to identify financing gaps in the market to nurture globally competitive companies.
+B50.
+Indeed, the Economic Strategies Committee (ESC) considered the matter carefully and sought to identify financing gaps in the market to nurture globally competitive companies.
 It recommended that the Government create conditions to catalyse, rather than supplant, private financing for SMEs in doing so.

-B50.
+B51.
 The Government has accepted the recommendation and announced the Co-investment Programme as part of Budget 2010.
-Under this programme, the Government will mobilise up to \$1.5 billion worth of growth capital by seeding a range of funds over 10 years, for which the Government will contribute up to half the capital or \$750 million.
-A key feature of this programme is that it will leverage private equity expertise in evaluation, making and managing investments so as to ensure market discipline.
+Under this programme, the Government will mobilise up to \$1.5 billion of growth capital by seeding a range of funds over 10 years, for which the Government will contribute up to half the capital or \$750 million.
+A key feature of this programme is that it will leverage private equity expertise in evaluating, making and managing investments to ensure market discipline.